 Dawn wrote: If you want to move on to the next boyfriend and you don’t want the same type of guy…don’t look in the same place u met the 1st BF.

 The most likely guy to cheat is the one who has done it before.
 So you would think girls would avoid previous cheaters like a plague.
 But that is far from what happens.
 There is always another girl willing to give them a chance.

 Now there are things that can happen which will change a guy at his very core, things so dramatic that his bent to cheating and his weakness for temptation are turned into rock solid faithfulness.
 But rarely will that kind of change come simply from a relationship with the next girl, not even you.
-Taming the cheater makes a girl feel better than the girl or girls who couldn’t.
+Taming the cheater makes a girl feel like she is better than the girl or girls who couldn’t.
 The most common reason that girls get involved with known cheaters is that they think that they will be the exception.
 Don’t get too carried away with flattering words about how much better you are than his last girlfriend that he cheated on.

-THOSE ARE A FEW THINGS that you should not do.
+I love reading your comments, let us know.
 Have you been cheated on by someone?
 If so, how did you handle it and what are some ways you got through it?